 Here it is, America's most-fled metro area.
 Thanks to steep food and housing costs (and the rats), people tend to come and go from the New York area all the time.
 According to Census data, almost 200,000 leave and go out of state every year.

 Maybe it's at least a little surprising that the city they most want to flee to is Boston — not a place where they can expect to find low prices or more elbow room.

 Now that we've shown you the cities Americans are most eager to move out of, keep reading as we count down the 10 metro areas people are most interested in moving to.

 If you move to Dallas, you'll learn to appreciate cowboy boots, chicken-fried steak and the annual spectacle that is the Texas State Fair.
-You're also bound to become a boisterous fan of the NFL's Cowboys.
+You're also bound to become a rowdy fan of the NFL's Cowboys.

 Dallas is big, friendly, fashionable and affordable, especially next to those very pricey metro areas on the coasts.
-Rents are around 40% lower than in either Washington, D.C., or Los Angeles, reports cost-of-living website Numbeo.
+Rents are around 40% lower than in either Washington, D.C., or Los Angeles, reports the cost-of-living website Numbeo.